rcmcooperative/agency-jekyll-theme/_team/emma-karoune.md

     - url: https://linkedin.com
       icon: fab fa-linkedin-in
 ---
-This is where John Doe's short bio or additional text can go.
+This is where Emma's short bio or additional text can go.